Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 The Plastair SpringHose Recoil Hose features a unique coiled design that makes storing it a breeze.
 The hose snaps back into a coiled position once you’re finished using it.
 If trying to wrangle your hose into storage drives you crazy, this 50-ft long model will simplify things for you.

 Some hoses are heavy and taxing to use, but this Plastair option won’t put any strain on you.
 It’s got a flexible, lightweight design that is easy to maneuver and isn’t tiring to use.
 And we have to mention the polyurethane material in the design, which is both sturdy and UV resistant.
-Plus, the anti-salt water fittings give the hose a long lifespan and makes it apt for marine use.
+Plus, the anti-salt water fittings give the hose a long lifespan and make it apt for marine use.

 The one drawback is that some users report leakage after they’ve had the hose for a while.
 If you plan to use your rig extensively, you may want to invest in a more durable option like the ones we mentioned above.